guyer/2015-06-09-nih/day1-shell/tutorial.md

 ## Finding files

 The `find` program can be used to find files based on arbitrary criteria.
-Navigate to the `data` directory and enter the following
+Navigate to the `all_data/ernie` directory and enter the following
 command:

     find . -print